eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 - Step 1.
 Translate the subtitles of important videos from the EOS community into our 10 languages.

 - Step 2.
 Promote the translated contents of the EOS community in multiple languages on social media.
-We use an organized social media marketing method called "Swarming", which was built in collaboration with Tipit.
+We use an organized social media marketing method called the "Swarm", which is built in collaboration with Tipit.

 - Step 3.
-Through Step 1 and 2, we organize the marketing data accumulated by influencer and language, and provide it to the EOS community as an open source asset.
+Rank influencers.
+Step 1 and 2 help inform which influencers are most qualified for EOS.
 The algorithm we developed will rank influencers based on key engagement and qualification metrics, including their response to a Swarm.

 **2. Targeting**

 Firstly, we are targeting the EOS community members who cannot consume English video content.
 The translation step is critical to increase community engagement.
 Secondly, Swarming the content will allow us reach mid-level influencers, defined as having a following of approximately 5,000 to 100,000 people.

 Influencers are the most efficient route to reach crypto enthusiasts, in order to eventually convert them to EOS community members.
 Our main platforms of focus are Twitter and YouTube.
 Outside of the three primary EOS languages, we can expect the total pool of crypto enthusiasts to be approximately 3,500,000 on Twitter and 50,000,000 on YouTube.

 The following EOS videos we propose have the most relevant information for crypto influencers:

 - Fireside Chat : General alpha updates; relevant to influencer depending on topic of update